pnwairfire/bluesky/README.md

     py.test --collect-only

-See [pytest](http://pytest.org/latest/getting-started.html#getstarted) for more information about
+See [pytest](http://pytest.org/latest/getting-started.html#getstarted) for more information about using pytest.

 ## Installation

 The repo is currently private.
-So, you need to be on the FERA bitbucket team to install from the repo.
+So, you need to be on the FERA bitbucket team to install from the bitbucket repo.

 ### Installing With pip